runmat-org/runmat/website/content/blog/introducing-runmat.md

 RunMat represents just the beginning.
 We're building a complete ecosystem for scientific computing:

 - **Full built-in coverage**: Our roadmap targets implementing the entire MATLAB built-in function set with high-quality, well-tested equivalents.
 - **Major toolboxes**: Signal Processing, Statistics & Machine Learning, Image Processing, Optimization, Control Systems, and more.
-These APIs are well understood, and we’re using LLM-assisted tooling to accelerate development while keeping rigorous tests and benchmarks to ensure correctness and performance.
+These APIs are well understood, and we're using LLM-assisted tooling to accelerate development while keeping rigorous tests and benchmarks to ensure correctness and performance.
 - **High-performance graphics**: Our wgpu-based graphics engine is designed for extremely dense visualizations—think multi-million-point scatter/point clouds, large mesh rendering, and complex interactive scenes—while staying responsive and visually crisp.
 - **Extensibility first**: RunMat is an open, modular runtime.
 Add functions, contribute toolboxes, build custom accelerators, and integrate with your pipelines.

-We’re actively seeking contributors.
-If you’d like to help implement built-ins, toolboxes, plotting primitives, or docs, head over to our GitHub repository and jump in: https://github.com/runmat-org/runmat
+Were actively seeking contributors.
+If you'd like to help implement built-ins, toolboxes, plotting primitives, or docs, head over to our GitHub repository and jump in: https://github.com/runmat-org/runmat

 **Spread the word** and share RunMat with your friends and colleagues.
 Scientific computing deserves better tools, and together we can make high-performance, accessible computing the new standard for researchers, engineers, and students worldwide.